PurpleKingdomGames/indigo-website/indigodocs/quickstart/setup-and-configuration.md

 You can use either [Mill](http://www.lihaoyi.com/mill/) or [SBT](https://www.scala-sbt.org/) to build your games, and for your convenience both Mill and SBT have associated plugins, `mill-indigo` and `sbt-indigo` respectively.

-The plugins help you bootstrap your game during development, they marshall your assets and serve as a reference implementation for _one_ way to embed your game into a web page.
+The plugins help you bootstrap your game during development, they marshal your assets and serve as a reference implementation for _one_ way to embed your game into a web page.

 Example output from a Mill indigo build of the [Snake example game](https://github.com/PurpleKingdomGames/indigo/tree/master/demos/snake), the SBT version is nearly identical: